lokxii/Mac-trackpad-mapper/README.md

 I personally use this to play Osu! (& Osu!lazer) on Mac with trackpad.

 ## Modifying rule
+The default settings are stored in `settings.def.h`.
+You may want to make a copy of it and rename it to `settings.h`.
+This is where all local settings are stored.

 There is a function `map` in `settings.h` that converts normalized finger position on trackpad to absolute coordinate of cursor on Screen.
 `MTPoint map(double, double)` must be provided in `settings.h` as it will be